Languages

 • Telling the time and describing a timetable in a Spanish school

-• Mealtimes and what you eat and drink food and drink, different meals and times of meals
+• Mealtimes and what you eat and drink food and drink

 • Means of transport and preferences